BuildOnViction/docs/docs/masternode/tmn.md

 usermod -aG docker $your_user_name
 ```

-### pip3 install fail due to not being able to build some package
+### pip3 install fails due to not being able to build some package

 Your OS might not come with build tools preinstalled.